SoftFluent/CodeFluent-Entities-Documentation/development_guide.md

 ## [Sorting](development-guide/sorting.md)

-Information on how to perform sorting operations from the business model configuration to the Data Access Layer implementation.
+Information on how to perform sort operations from the business model configuration to the Data Access Layer implementation.

 ## [Paging](development-guide/paging.md)

-Information on how to paging using the Data Access Layer implementation.
+Information on how to perform pagination using the Data Access Layer implementation.

 ## [Custom methods](development-guide/custom_methods.md)